albertochungvz/msmtp_interactive/dev-env/README.md

 ---

 ## ⚙️ Healthcheck
 The docker-compose.yml includes a healthcheck that waits for SSH to be ready before allowing the helper script to connect.
-The helper script (`msmtp_dev_env.sh`) will not attempt to connect until the container is marked as healthy.
+The helper script (`msmtp_dev_env.sh`) will not attempt to connect until the container is marked as `healthy`.

 ---

-🔒 Security Notes
+## 🔒 Security Notes

 - This environment is intended for **local development and testing only**.
 - The root and devuser passwords are hardcoded for convenience — **do not use in production**.